everzet/capifony/README.md

 Now, whenever you need to deploy a new version of your code, just run:

 	cap deploy

+### Databases ###

+If you need to dump remote database & populate this dump on local machine, run:

+	cap database:move:to_local

+If you need to dump local database & populate this dump on remote server, run:

+	cap database:move:to_remote

+### Shared folders ###

+If you need to download some shared folders from remote server, run:

+	cap shared:{databases OR log OR uploads]:to_local

+If you need to upload some shared folders to remote server, run:

+	cap shared:{databases OR log OR uploads]:to_remote

+### Other tasks ###

 If you need to deploy and run your migrations you can call: